mnot/I-D/web-proxy-desc/draft.md

 ignored.

-The ordering of proxy objects within the proxies array is not significant; clients MAY choose any proxy they wish (keeping in mind the requirements of validNetworks), and MAY use more than one at a time.
+The ordering of proxy objects within the proxies array is not significant; clients MAY choose any proxy they wish (keeping in mind the requirements of clientNetworks), and MAY use more than one at a time.

 NOTE: the array of proxy objects is functionally similar to, but not as expressive as, the